vacary/docker/docs/source/images.rst

 List of FEniCS Docker images
 ============================

-We currently offer eight end-user images.
-The stable image is recommended for most users, but advanced users or developers may want to use other images.
+We currently offer the following end-user images.
+The ``stable`` image is recommended for most users, but advanced users or developers may want to use other images.

 The images are automatically built on quay.io at https://quay.io/repository/fenicsproject/.
 The Dockerfiles for the